publitas/docs/source/rest-v2.md

 }'
 ```

-> The above command returns a JSON document structured like so:
+> The above command returns a JSON document structured like this:

 ```json
 {